quantumomics/Beauty/README.md

 9. Beauty is an inverse of ugly, a truth originates from every expressions.

+10. Beauty is a physical variable that depends upon execution of the same, with the respect to time.

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.